Thomas Hodgson is a philosopher who works on philosophy of language, metaphysics, and philosophy of mind.

-Thomas Hodgson got his PhD in Philosophy from the University of St Andrews in 2013.
-He was a member of the Arché research centre.
+Thomas Hodgson got his PhD in Philosophy from the University of St Andrews.
+He was a member of the Arché research centre as part of the Arts and Humanities Research Council funded project Contextualism and Relativism.
 His thesis is titled Propositions: An Essay on Linguistic Content.
 His supervisors were Herman Cappelen and François Recanati.

 Thomas Hodgson edits the Propositions category on PhilPapers.

 Thomas Hodgson's public key (asc)

 Hodgson, T. (forthcoming).
 Russellians should have a no proposition view of empty names.
 Inquiry.
 This is a companion to my ‘Russellians can have a no proposition view of empty names’.